 How does a laser work? - Mr Beam explains

-With a laser, the laser beams can be generated by electromagnetic waves.
-They have a high intensity and different from normal light rays.
-The frequency range is very narrow, the Mr Beam sharply focused will.
+With a laser, laser beams can be generated by electromagnetic waves.
+They are of high intensity and differ from ordinary light rays.
+The frequency range is very narrow, with the beam being sharply focused.

-It can be extremely short and intense pulses of radiation with an exact repetition frequency produce.
-The laser beams may comprise the electromagnetic spectrum following areas:
+Extremely short and intense radiation pulses can be generated with an exact repetition frequency.
+The laser beams can cover the following areas of the electromagnetic spectrum: